Phoebe Sheavyn: Life

 Sheavyn was born in 1865 in Atherstone.
 She was the fifth child of eight siblings, daughter of Jane Elizabeth Sheavyn, (born Farmer) and William Sale Sheavyn.
-The family live above their draper's store in Atherstone.
+The family lived above their draper's store in Atherstone.
 She began her career as a teacher before she became a governess to an architect's family.

-Her employer tutored her and encourages her to take university entrance exams and she obtained a scholarship from the College of Aberystwyth in Wales.
+Her employer tutored her and encouraged her to take university entrance exams and she obtained a scholarship from the College of Aberystwyth in Wales.
 She graduated at age 24, and taught English from 1889 to 1892 at the Haberdashers' School for Girls in the London Borough of Lewisham.

 She resumed her studies in Aberystwyth and obtained a master's degree in English and French in 1894.
 She was recruited by Bryn Mawr College in Pennsylvania as a fellow and lecturer in 1894.
 She returned in England in 1896, worked for a year with the philologist Joseph Wright on the English Dialect Dictionary.
 In 1897 she was appointed by Agnes Catherine Maitland as a Resident Tutor at Somerville College, Oxford.
 She was the first person appointed to this position who was not from Oxford or Cambridge.

 Sheavyn discovers the discrimination given to female teachers at Oxford or Cambridge, which she had not experienced at Aberystwyth or Bryn Mawr.
 She took a sabbatical year in 1905–1906 to finish her doctoral thesis which she defended at the University of London in 1906, and which formed the basis of her work The Literary Profession in the Elizabethan Age, published in 1909 at Manchester University.
 In the work she argues that the work of Elizabethan poets is distorted by the need to gather a patron and this results in eulogy and flattery.